Iceland

 - Monthly Allowance: Between $5,700 - $6,300 (exact amount to be confirmed at a later date)

 - Dependent Information: An allowance of $2,000 per eligible dependent will be provided as part of the grant.
 Children can attend primary and lower-secondary public schools at little or no cost, which is a great way to integrate into Icelandic society.
 The Commission can assist grantees in finding an appropriate local public school.
 Grantees with dependents should read the family guide on our webpage.
+Please note that tuition support for dependents is subject to availability and requests for funding are reviewed on a case-by-case basis.
+Applicants are strongly encouraged to research schooling options for their dependents during the application phase.

 Country Overview